Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

-With the prompt luminosity and the spectral distribution of the prompt emission of each MSP determined, we then assign, as described by \cite{Ploeg2020}, a distance to each MSP $d_i$ by Monte Carlo sampling from a detailed spatial model of the ``Boxy Bulge'' \citep{Freudenreich1998,Macias2019}.
-The weighted mean distance that we obtain with this procedure is $\langle d_{\rm MSP} \rangle \equiv \left(\Sigma_i L_i \Sigma_j d_j^2/L_j \right)^{1/2}= 7.89$\,kpc \footnote{In this study we ignore a separate stellar structure called the nuclear bulge that covers the central $\sim$\,200 pc.
-Around 15\% of the GCE emission has been associated to the nuclear bulge stars \cite{Macias2019}.
-Note that the spectral $\gamma$-ray data points we plot are those associated to the Boxy Bulge template\cite{Macias2019}.}.
+With the prompt luminosity and the spectral distribution of the prompt emission of each MSP determined, we then assign, as described by \cite{Ploeg2020}, a distance to each MSP $d_i$ by Monte Carlo sampling from a detailed spatial model of the ``Boxy Bulge'' \cite{Freudenreich1998,Macias2019}.
+The weighted mean distance that we obtain with this procedure is $\langle d_{\rm MSP} \rangle \equiv \left(\Sigma_i L_i \Sigma_j d_j^2/L_j \right)^{1/2}= 7.89$\,kpc.
 Furthermore, once we have assigned a 3D position to each MSP, we can also derive their Galactic longitudes and latitudes which are required because the flux sensitivity of {\it Fermi}-LAT is dependent on pointing direction (see \autoref{sec:probdetect}).

-To recapitulate: We compute the prompt spectral luminosity of each MSP via \autoref{eq:Lgamma} and solve for $F_{\rm \gamma,prompt,i}$, thence $K_i$, to obtain the prompt differential flux (\autoref{eq:Lgamma_spectrum}) for each MSP.
+To recapitulate: We compute the prompt spectral luminosity of each MSP via Eq.~1 from the main text and solve for $F_{\rm \gamma,prompt,i}$, thence $K_i$, to obtain the prompt differential flux (\autoref{eq:Lgamma_spectrum}) for each MSP.
 The predicted, current-day synthetic flux density ($E_\gamma^2$-weighted) is acquired by adding the contribution from all MSPs and is shown as the solid blue line in \autoref{fig:L_specOLD} together with the observed spectrum of the GCE \cite{Macias2019}.